+WELCOME TO INDIAN COUNTRY

+Welcome

+Sleeping Buffalo Trail

 A northwestern state of breathtaking mountain ranges and rolling prairie lands, scattered with colorful wildflowers and golden wheat fields, and set with scenic backdrops of bright blue skies, Montana is a dream destination for unforgettable experiences and outdoor fun.

-Home to seven Indian reservations and the state-recognized Little Shell Tribe of Chippewa Indians, there is a total of twelve tribal nations that are either federally or state recognized in Montana.
-The seven federally recognized tribal nations have been granted tribal sovereignty, which means they have the authority to govern themselves, with some limitations.
+Home to seven Indian reservations and twelve federally recognized tribal nations, including the Little Shell Tribe of Chippewa Indians headquartered in Great Falls.
+These land holding nations have tribal sovereignty, which means they have the authority to govern themselves, with some limitations.
 These tribal homelands have miles and miles of unspoiled landscapes with sweeping views and hidden treasures waiting to be discovered.
-We encourage you to journey off the beaten path to explore unique sights, buy local authentic arts and crafts, taste Native American cuisine and experience the splendor and beauty of the tribal nations across Montana.
+We encourage you to explore unique sights, buy local authentic arts and crafts, taste Native American cuisine and experience the splendor and beauty of the tribal nations across Montana.